 Cultures of blood and relevant body fluids (eg, CSF, joint fluid) may be obtained, primarily to diagnose other pathogens.

-Acute (IgM) and convalescent (IgG) antibody titers 2 weeks apart may be helpful; positive enzyme-linked immunosorbent assay (C6 ELISA) titers should be confirmed by Western blot.
+Acute (IgM) and convalescent (IgG) antibody titers 2 weeks apart may be helpful; positive enzyme-linked immunosorbent assay (C6 ELISA) titers should be confirmed by a second enzyme immunoassay (EIA) or Western blot test.
 However, seroconversion may be late (eg, > 4 weeks) or occasionally absent (eg, if patients received prior antibiotic therapy), and positive IgG titers alone represent previous exposure.
 If only IgM bands are detected on Western blot, especially long after exposure, the results are often false positive.
 Polymerase chain reaction (PCR) testing of CSF or synovial fluid is often positive when those sites are involved.

 Consequently, diagnosis of Lyme disease depends on both test results and the presence of typical findings.
 A classic erythema migrans rash strongly suggests Lyme disease, particularly when supported by other elements (eg, recent tick bite, exposure to endemic area, typical systemic symptoms).